redhat-openshift-ecosystem/opct/docs/support-guide.md

 The validation process (when applyging for the Partner Support Case) requires a successful y-stream upgrade (e.g. upgrade 4.11.17 to 4.12.0).
 Upgrade review should only proceed if there is reasonably high confidence in passing and not if there are still significant issues in passing the review process above.

-> TODO: Rework this documentation after the automated upgrade procedure is merged in https://github.com/redhat-openshift-ecosystem/provider-certification-tool/pull/33
+> TODO: Review this documentation after the automated upgrade procedure is merged in https://github.com/redhat-openshift-ecosystem/provider-certification-tool/pull/33

 Once prepared to review an upgrade, this is the recommended procedure:

 1. Cloud provider to install _new_ cluster as the version previously reviewed in the process above
 2. Initiate upgrade to next Y-stream version per OpenShift documentation
 3. Cloud provider to make note of the following during upgrade:

    - Any manual intervention required during upgrade
    - Time taken to complete upgrade
    - Any components left in failed state or not upgraded (e.g. web console offline, inaccessible API)

 4. Must gather after successful or failed upgrade

 If there was manual intervention required during the upgrade this will require judgement of the OpenShift engineer reviewing the upgrade.
 Some questions to ask are:

 Is the manual intervention...

 - Working around a known bug in OpenShift?
 - Working around a potential new bug in OpenShift?
 - Working around a known issue in OpenShift but not considered a bug and has documentation?